DavidAndersonSilva/bing-silex-service/README.md

-Services to Bing Services API
+Silex service to consume Images API to the bing.com